ksnt/ksnt.github.io/_posts/1990-01-02-academic-achievements.md

 ### Papers

-How ICT uses and social participants need to be connected?
+1.How ICT uses and social participants need to be connected?
 An empirical research from the perspective of the social capital theory. (in Japanese)

 ### Presentation

-Connection between aims of ICT use and social participation - An empirical approach from the social capital perspective, the Tokyo Metropolitan University, Oct 7, 2012
+1.Connection between aims of ICT use and social participation - An empirical approach from the social capital perspective, the Tokyo Metropolitan University, Oct 7, 2012